Home » Environment » Indian Rhino

 • Higher population density: High population density leads to lower breeding rates.
 This affects the genetic diversity of Rhinos in the long run.

-Assam Government’s Efforts to Protect Indian Rhino
+Assam Government’s Efforts to Protect the Indian Rhino

 • Rhino Protection Force: The government of Assam has set up a Special Rhino Protection Force to keep a check on rhino poaching and related activities at Kaziranga National Park (KNP).

 • Landscape restoration: Developing new areas into Rhino habitats and connecting them with existing protected areas.
-This will help in increasing Rhino numbers.
+This will help in increasing the Rhino numbers.

 • Awareness creation: Local communities are being made stakeholders in Rhino protection.
 They will act as eyes and ears of the forest department.